otalk/attachMediaStream/README.md

 ## Why?

 Browsers used to to this very differently.
 This is now less true than it used to be.
-It's fairly safe to just use `URL.createObjectUrl(stream)`.

-However, it's nice to know it will work if that's not true and it's also handy to be able to control mirroring, muting, autoplay in one shot with sane defaults.
+It's still handy to be able to control mirroring, muting, autoplay in one shot with sane defaults.

-## Caveats

-As of writing this, FireFox doesn't let you show local video feed more than once on a page and trying to do so will result in none of them playing and it appearing broken.

-As a result the `test.html` file won't work in FireFox stable unless you do one at a time.

-## Other Details

-The module's main function returns the element if successful and `false` otherwise.
-But if you're able to getUserMedia to begin with, attaching it shouldn't really fail.

 ## License